604-682-2344 ext. 64025

 Grace is a Chartered Professional Accountant with more than 20 years of experience in various fields of accounting and audit.
 Prior to joining the Can-SOLVE CKD team, she held financial and operations management roles at the University of British Columbia.

 As Finance Manager for Can-SOLVE CKD, Grace provides financial management and strategic support.
 She is responsible for financial reporting to various stakeholders and budget management for the Network.
-She oversees the management of general ledger and accounts payable functions; interpretation of UBC, tri-council and funders’ financial policies and procedures; systems and internal controls design and implementation.
+She oversees the general ledger and accounts payable functions; interpretation of UBC, tri-council and funders’ financial policies and procedures; systems and internal controls design and implementation.

 604-682-2344 ext.
 64027